Celtic Quilters' Gallery page 1

 Virginia made her bed size quilt with the Celtic knotwork border on three sides.
 Two of the blue ribbons are from the Madera Fair in 2012 and the other big ribbon is the Viewer's Choice award from the 2013 Heart of California Quilters' Guild of Madera, CA quilt show.

 The closeup also shows some of the Celtic designs used in the quilting.
 This quilt design is a variation of a bed size quilt layout published in Scarlett's book Celtic Style Floral Applique.
-Scarlett's book is out of print, but she offers gently used copies for purchase.
-Many of Scarlett's Celtic designs can be purchased as Celtic & More quilt patterns and e-patterns too.
+Scarlett's book is out of print, but can be found through used book sites.
+Many of Scarlett's Celtic designs can be purchased as Celtic & More digital patterns.

 May 2012 - Jan Meadows won this Celtic quilt made by members of the Miami Valley Quilters Guild of Ohio.